 Islam is often called a misogynistic religion.
-But if one checks out traditional works of Quranic exgesis, one finds a striking phenomenon: Almost every scholar who has tried to interpret verse 4:34, in which a man is given the right to strike his wife in certain circumstances, has been at pains to place limitations on it, as Karen Bauer discovered in her study of the historical Islamic sources on this issue.1 There were no feminists in the 8th century pressuring these scholars to be politically correct.
+But if one checks out traditional works of Quranic exegesis, one finds a striking phenomenon: almost every scholar who has tried to interpret verse 4:34, in which a man is given the right to strike his wife in certain circumstances, has been at pains to place restrictions on it, as Karen Bauer discovered in her study of the historical Islamic sources on this issue.1 There were no feminists in the 8th century pressuring these scholars to be politically correct.
 We are talking about a time when the Viking campaigns of rape and plunder against the rest of the world were just starting to take off (and would continue for the next three centuries).
-What was making these men of those supposed “Dark Ages” so sensitive toward women’s rights?
-I would argue that it was because they were humans and a chief feature of the human psyche is empathy.
+What was making these men of those “Dark Ages” so sensitive toward women’s rights?
+I would argue that it was because they were humans taught by Islam to see women as fellow humans, and a chief feature of the human psyche is empathy when this empathy is not blocked due to the dehumanization of others.
 They had mothers, sisters, daughters and wives and did not like the thought of these loved humans suffering oppression and injustice.

 Like the scholars of ancient times, and like Prophet Muhammad himself (as will be seen), many Muslims feel uncomfortable with verse 4:34 of the Quran.
-It is difficult to find a balanced and holistic answer that does not either defend wife-beating or that does not nullify the verse completely.
+It is difficult to find a balanced and holistic interpretation that does not either defend wife-beating or that does not nullify the verse completely.
 This essay attempts to provide such an answer; taking the traditional meaning of the verse seriously while explaining how it fits within a modern society in which violence against women is rare and taboo (as it should be).
-To begin addressing the issue, the first principle we can state on this matter is this, which will help make the rest of the matter clear:
+To begin addressing the issue, the first principle we can state on this matter is this:

 There is no such thing as humanely striking a woman.

-Contemporary scholars who wish to defend 4:34, such as Yusuf al-Qaradawi, mention that there are various restrictions in Islamic law on the way a man can strike a woman, as if this somehow justifies it.
+Contemporary Islamic scholars who wish to defend 4:34, such as Yusuf al-Qaradawi, often mention that there are various restrictions in Islamic law on the way a man can strike a woman, as if this somehow justifies it.
 It does not.
-What needs to be answered is why the Quran allows any form of striking a woman at all.
+What needs to be answered is why the Quran allows any form of striking at all.

 Let’s now take a look at verse 4:34: